Samsung Galaxy A series: Tablets

 In March 2015, Samsung introduced the Galaxy Tab A series with 8.0 inch and 9.7 inch displays, a S Pen stylus, as well as preloaded Samsung applications.
 The S Pen feature on the Galaxy Tab A series, makes the first Samsung Galaxy device to be equipped with the Samsung stylus outside of the Note series.
 Succeeding Tab A models didn't have the S Pen feature to reposition its series to the budget line-up.
 A kids edition was also made available in select countries, starting with the Galaxy Tab A9 series, which included a stylus.
-Since the release of the Galaxy Tab A11/A11+ in September 2025, software support for those tablets now match with those of the Galaxy Tab S lineup.
+Since the release of the Galaxy Tab A11/A11+ in September 2025, software support for those tablets now match with those of the Galaxy Tab S lineup, supporting up to 7 years of operating system and security updates.